 - James Henry Anstey (b 1816, baptised 1 September 1816 at St Budeaux)

 - Hannah Tryphena Anstey (b 1817, baptised18 May 1817 St Budeaux – father a publican)

 - William Lake Anstey (b 1818 – an Anstey Hero)

-- Simeon Bishop Anstey (b 1832, an Anstey Hero, American Anstey Pioneer and patriarch of the Kansas, America Ansteys)
+- Simeon Bishop Anstey (b 1832, an Anstey Hero, American Anstey Pioneer and patriarch of the Brown, Kansas Ansteys of America); and

 We are always on the lookout for Devonport Anstey experts alive today who are willing to add their findings and knowledge to this project.
 We are particularly interested in research regarding Devonport Ansteys who fought in World War One, preferably with personal souvenirs such as letters sent by the soldiers or military photos etc. Anybody who has such expertise and inclination, please contact us at email@example.com.

 We have already uploaded bits of information and documentation about the Devonport Ansteys, and continue to upload more all the time (see Project Updates), however it is spread over various segments of the website.